Making Conversation With Someone Who Is Only Giving You Short Answers

 (Note that this article is about in-person conversations where the other person isn't saying much.
 If you're getting short replies to your texts, some of the ideas here may apply, but the situation isn't exactly the same.)

 First, accept the conversation may just not work out

 Take the pressure off yourself.
 It's a misconception that if your social skills are good enough you can make every interaction go well.
 If an exchange peters out it's not necessarily because you're a social failure.
 A successful conversation requires input from everyone in it, and the other person may just not be able to do their share to keep it going at the moment.
 They may be feeling really shy and nervous.
 They may be upset and distracted and not up to talking with anyone.
 They may not be interested in chatting with you in particular, for whatever reason.

 Sometimes you can get past these barriers, but not always.
 You can't totally control how other people think and act.
-No matter how much you try to put them at ease, the shy person you're talking to might not have the ability to hold a conversation with you at this point in their life.
-There's no way to "make" everyone want to speak with you enthusiastically and have a lot to say.
+No matter how much you try to put them at ease, a shy person you're speaking to might not have the ability to hold a conversation with you at this point in their life.
+There's no way to "make" everyone want to chat with you enthusiastically and have a lot to say.

 If you've made a few attempts to get someone to open up, and the conversation still isn't going anywhere, then politely wrap it up.
 No one wins if you resentfully feel like you're pulling teeth, and they wish you'd give them some space.

 Try asking more open-ended questions

 Someone may be giving short replies because you're asking closed-ended questions that can be answered with a "yes" or "no".
 An open-ended question requires them to give a more fleshed out reply.
 For example, instead of asking if they had a good vacation, ask them what the highlight of it was.
 If someone really isn't feeling talkative they can still respond to the most thought-provoking question with a few words, but at least you gave them the opportunity to say more.